renovatebot/renovate/docs/usage/self-hosting.md

 - Upper-cased, camel-cased, `RENOVATE_`-prefixed single config options like `RENOVATE_TOKEN=abc123` or `RENOVATE_GIT_AUTHOR=a@b.com`
 - JSON stringify the whole config and pass in, e.g. `RENOVATE_CONFIG='{"token":"abc123","gitAuthor":"a@b.com"}'`

+If you combine both of the above then any single config options in env will override what's in `RENOVATE_CONFIG`

 ## Authentication

 Regardless of platform, you need to select a user account for `renovate` to assume the identity of, and generate a Personal Access Token.